-The fridge in the dispensary was clean, tidy and well organised.
+The fridges in each dispensary were clean, tidy and well organised.
 Records of temperatures were maintained.
 The maximum and minimum temperatures were within the required range of 2 to 8 degrees Celsius.
 CDs were stored in accordance with legal requirements.
 Denaturing kits were available for safe destruction of CDs.
-Patient returned CDs were recorded in a register and destroyed with a witness with two signatures were recorded.
+Patient returned CDs were recorded in a register and destroyed in the presence of a witness with both signatures recorded.

-Logs were kept of deliveries made to people in their own homes with appropriate signatures.
+Logs were kept of deliveries made to people in their own homes and in care homes.
+Signatures were obtained electronically.
 Confidentiality was maintained when obtaining signatures.
 Team members described the process followed in the event of failed deliveries to ensure that patients received their delivery in a timely manner, particularly those considered to be vulnerable, and this was found to be adequate.